 Shipping

-Outlook, growing market.

-This chapter describes the small scale LNG carrier fleet, transporting LNG and compares it with traditional large scale LNG shipping.
-Similar to large LNGC’s, SSLNGC’s normally also use the Natural Boil off Gas from the LNG cargo as fuel for purposes which may include propulsion, electrical power generation or steam generation.
-The use of LNG as bunker fuel is described in the IGU report “LNG as fuel”.
-As the LNG small scale business is growing, the fleet of small scale LNG carriers is also expanding; see appendices X and X for existing and future overview of the fleet.
-The difference between LNG small scale ships and large scale is primarily business related and the maximum size for a small scale LNGC is set to <30.000m3.
-The smallest LNG carrier currently in use is the one from Seagas, a 167m3 LNG carrier used as bunker ship in the port of Stavanger.
-The roles of (Small scale Liquid Natural Gas) SSLNG carriers can be different as compared to large LNGC’s.
-Due to the expected growth of LNG as bunker fuel, it is very likely that more LNG bunker vessels will be built in the future.
-Following purposes are foreseen
+Purposes

+.
+The difference between LNG small scale ships and large scale is primarily business related .

+Following purposes are followed

 Small scale LNG transport, inland and coastal, sometimes intercontinental

 Small scale LNG bunker vessel, mainly port based

+SSLNG carriers lie today between 167m3 (Seagas) and 30 000m3.
+As the LNG small scale business is growing, the fleet of small scale LNG carriers is also expanding; see appendices X and X for existing and future overview of the fleet.

+The use of LNG as bunker fuel is described in the IGU report “LNG as fuel”

 Hardware differences between large and small scale LNGC’s

-LNGC’s are built in line with IMO’s IGC Code.
+LNGC’s are built in line with IMO’s IGC Code and Class Society rules.
 The code applies to ships regardless of their size, including those of less than 500 tons gross tonnage, engaged in the carriage of liquefied gases having a vapor pressure exceeding 2.8 bar absolute at a temperature of 37.8 degree centigrade.
+Similar to large LNGCs, SSLNGCs normally also use the Natural Boil off Gas from the LNG cargo as fuel for purposes which may include propulsion, electrical power generation or steam generation.

 So rules and regulations don’t differentiate between small and large scale LNGC’s whereas here is a business related distinction between SSLNG and large scale LNG carriers.
-Also, in the safety risks scenarios there are no differences.
+Also, in the safety risks scenarios there are no differences from a methodolical point of view.

+Although there are no design rules differences between large and small scale LNG carriers, the small scale fleet has different characteristics.

+Manifold

 For large LNGC’s, a distinction for manifold dimensions is made between different sizes of ships, see the overview of A, B and C below.
 This comes from the i.e. OCIMF publication Manifold Recommendations for Liquefied Gas Carriers.
 Small scale fleet ships fall under Category A.

 Category (A) To 60, 000 m3